Can a titanium ring be cut off?

 Emergency Medical Technicians, Fire Departments, and Hospital Emergency Rooms can remove titanium rings in case of an injured finger.

-We hear false claims from jewelry stores that titanium can't be cut.
-Many jewelers spread this rumor when titanium started to weaken their sales of more expensive bands.
-If titanium could not be cut, we wouldn't be able to make our rings in the first place using ordinary high-speed steel tools!
+Many jewelry stores make false claims that titanium can't be cut.
+They spread this rumor when titanium started to weaken their sales of more expensive bands.
+If titanium could not be cut, I wouldn't be able to make my rings in the first place using ordinary high-speed steel tools!

 Several non-destructive methods for ring removal are available before resorting to cutting a ring.
 Examples: Soak the hand in ice water for a couple of minutes to shrink the finger.
 Raise the hand above the head to reduce pressue.
 Apply lotion, liquid soap or lubricant, then pull the ring with a rocking motion.

-In the rare event it becomes necessary to cut off a ring, emergency medical professionals have the necessary tools to cut through metals, including our CP and Aerospace Grade Titanium.
-In our testing, we found that tools that will cut through stainless steel will also cut through titanium rings.
+In the rare event it becomes necessary to cut off a ring, emergency medical professionals have the necessary tools to cut through metals, including my CP and Aerospace Grade Titanium.
+In my testing, I found that tools that will cut through stainless steel will also cut through titanium rings.

 Several types of suitable rotary cutters exist, however specialized Ring Cutters are available from jewelry supply companies and ChiefSupply.com, a company serving Public Safety professionals.

 For your safety, never wear any type of ring around open machinery or electrical equipment, or while participating in physical sports.

 The contents of this page are for informational purposes only.
 The content is not intended as a substitute for professional medical advice, or treatment.
 Always seek the advice of a qualified health provider with any questions you may have regarding a medical condition or emergency.
 Never disregard professional medical advice or delay in seeking it because of content found on a website.
 Reliance on any information on this page provided by Cascadia Design Studio, or information found on links appearing on this page, is solely at your own risk.